-"For the U12 and younger age groups, the club is offers an academy program focused on individual skill and ball mastery in a pooled environment led by licensed coaches.
-We invite players born in 2006 or later to join the academy as this will be the future path for the development of the OBX Storm player and the formation of new teams".
+"For the U12 and younger age groups, OBX Storm offers an academy program focused on individual skill and ball mastery in a pooled environment led by licensed coaches.
+We invite players born in 2007 or later to join the academy as this is the path for the development of the OBX Storm player and the formation of new teams".

-If after reading the document above, you feel that your child would benefit from this program or if you have questions please email the academy director at email@example.com.
+If after reading the document above you have questions please email the academy director at email@example.com.

 Philosophy: The Storm Academy strives to develop players individually to their full potential by reducing the focus on team accolades.
 We want to grow technically strong and creative players that possess a high motivation to improve.
 We understand that this is the beginning of a journey.
 Winning is important but development is more important.
 We want our players to recognize that one must make mistakes and fail in order to get better.
 The Storm Academy will give players the space to fail.
 We strive for excellence and focus on task mastery.
 The question that we will continue to ask ourselves for all those involved with the academy is “are we getting better”?